rocky-linux/documentation/en/rocky/8/guides/cloud_server_using_nextcloud.md

 ```

-Once done, save your changes (`SHIFT:wq!` for _vi_)
+Once done, save your changes (with `SHIFT:wq!` for _vi_).

-Next create a link to this file in /etc/httpd/sites-enabled:
+Next, create a link to this file in /etc/httpd/sites-enabled:

 `ln -s /etc/httpd/sites-available/com.yourdomain.nextcloud /etc/httpd/sites-enabled/`